 AshShell.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
 The following information can help you determine if ashShell.dll is a Windows system file or if it belongs to an application that you can trust.

 The process known as avast!
-Shell Extension belongs to software avast!
-Antivirus or avast!
-Free Antivirus or avast!
-Internet Security by ALWIL Software (www.avast.com) or AVAST Software (www.avast.com) or Avast Software s.r.o.
+Shell Extension belongs to software Avast Free Antivirus or Avast Antivirus or Avast Internet Security or Avast Pro Antivirus by AVAST Software (www.avast.com) or ALWIL Software (www.avast.com) or Avast Software s.r.o.

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
 The program has no visible window.
 The service has no detailed description.
 It can change the behavior of other programs or manipulate other programs.
 The file is not a Windows core file.
 It is certified by a trustworthy company.
-Therefore the technical security rating is 60% dangerous, however also read the users reviews.
+Therefore the technical security rating is 54% dangerous, however you should also read the user reviews.